Punch Whisk :

 To better observe how people use whisks, I organized a series of on-site interviews with people in their kitchens.
 Through the ‘User Journey’, I divided their using process into three steps (Whisking, Cleaning, and Storage).
 Finally, I found three main problems of the existing whisks in the market.

-· Too much whisk in kitchen (one type, various sizes)
+· Too much whisk in the kitchen (one type, various sizes)

-· Take up too much space in kitchen
+· Take up too much space in the kitchen

 Direction A: Cream Shaker